w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 <!-- Add more infographics to this page -->

-Polkadot and Avalanche both have an architecture that allows for application-specific blockchains to be designed and connected to a "main" chain.
-In Polkadot, the "main" chain is the Relay-chain and Avalanche does this with 3 primary chains - the P-chain, X-chain, and C-chain.
-Similar to how Polkadot has its Parachains that connect to the Relay-chain, Avalanche has what're called [subnets](https://docs.avax.network/subnets).
-Subnets are application-specific, sovereign chains that can be deployed alongside the primary chains.
+Polkadot and Avalanche both have an architecture that allows for application-specific blockchains to be designed and connected to a primary network.
+In Polkadot, the primary network is the Relay-chain and Avalanche does this with 3 main chains - the P-chain, X-chain, and C-chain.
+Similar to how Polkadot has its Parachains that connect to the Relay-chain, Avalanche has what’s called [subnets](https://docs.avax.network/subnets).
+Subnets are application-specific runtimes that can be deployed alongside the primary network.
 Similar to Polkadot, Avalanche also uses a PoS mechanism for achieving consensus.
 The validators stake their AVAX tokens in order to participate in the PoS system and secure the network.

 ## Architecture

-Avalanche's architecture separates the responsibility of a layer-1 smart contract platform into three manageable chains.
-This allows for a separation of concern over consensus, transactions, and smart contract execution runtime.
+Avalanche's architecture separates the responsibility of a layer-1 smart contract platform into three chains.
+This allows for a separation of concern over validators and consensus, transactions, and smart contract execution.
 Polkadot is not a smart contract platform and does not have plans to be.
 The Relay-chain manages the consensus layer as well as the transactions.
+Smart contracts in Polkadot are independent solutions from the Relay-chain, and include [ink!](build-smart-contracts#ink), as well as the [parachains](build-smart-contracts#parachains) that allow for solidity smart contract execution.
+Additionally, Avalanche uses a different data structure for its chain that is non-linear, rather it's a DAG(Directed Acyclic Graph).
+Unlike Polkadot, which uses the longest chain structure similar to Bitcoin and Ethereum.

 ![Avalanche Network](../assets/comparisons/avalanche/avalanche-network.png "Image from https://docs.avax.network/")

-As aforementioned, the Avalanche architecture is comprised of three different chains.
-With this model, the separations of concerns target the main platform, exchange, and contracts.
-It also has what're called Subnets, which allow a subsection of the validators to validate blockchains that are built on top of Avalanche.
-Additionally, the chain in Avalanche is not linear, rather it's a DAG(Directed Acyclic Graph).

 #### P-chain (Platform)